 As a specialized ministry of the Church, leadership of Catholic schools is entrusted to those who have been adequately and thoroughly formed in the faith.
 Formation for ministry attends to the whole human person, focusing on the development of the human, spiritual, intellectual, and pastoral attributes necessary for effective ministry that gives authentic witness to the transformative power and love of Christ.

 The Certificate in Catholic School Leadership is much more than an academic program.
 Co-curricular components provide opportunities for personal and spiritual growth, and the development of the practical skills needed to realize the vision and mission of Catholic education.
-An opening retreat, Saturday mornings of reflection, times for private and communal prayer, the celebration of the Liturgy of the Hours and daily Mass, along with opportunities for spiritual direction and theological reflection are essential elements of an integrated and holistic formation program that prepares participants to become the catechetical and spiritual leaders of their local schools.
+An opening retreat, times for private and communal prayer, the celebration of the Liturgy of the Hours and daily Mass, along with opportunities for spiritual direction and theological reflection are essential elements of an integrated and holistic formation program that prepares participants to become the catechetical and spiritual leaders of their local schools.
 Striving to respond faithfully to the universal call to holiness, Catholic school leaders endeavor to conform their hearts and minds to the will of God, so that they might be more credible witnesses of the faith as they manifest and model the love of Christ for their students, faculty colleagues, and the families and communities they serve.

 A student who completes the Catholic School Leadership graduate certificate is already halfway toward earning a Master of Arts in Pastoral Leadership graduate degree from the Saint Paul Seminary School of Divinity.
-To learn how to apply certificate credits toward the MAPL degree, please contact Recruitment and Student Services Coordinator Rosalinda Romportl at .
+To learn how to apply certificate credits toward the MAPL degree, please contact Recruitment and Student Services Coordinator Rosalinda Romportl at email@example.com.